History of quilting: Amish quilting

 Amish quilts are appreciated for their bold graphic designs, distinctive colour combinations, and exceptional stitching.
 Quilting became a favoured activity of the Anabaptist sect after emigrating to the United States and Canada from Germany and Switzerland over 250 years ago.
 The earliest known Amish quilts, dating from 1849, are whole-cloth works in solid colours.
 Pattern-pieced bed coverings didn't appear until the 1870s.
 Particular patterns and fabrics are identified with specific Amish communities; for example, pre-1940s quilts from Lancaster County were almost always made of wool while those sewn in Ohio during the same period were commonly made of cotton.

 Often these quilts provide the only decoration in a simply furnished home and they also were commonly used for company or to show wealth.
 Amish religion discourages individual expression but quiltmaking has allowed Amish women to express their creative natures without giving offence.
 The Amish communities have always encouraged activities that promote community and family closeness so quilting became a fundamental part of social life for the women of the community.
 Quilts are created for everyday use or to celebrate special occasions such as birthdays, weddings, raising funds for the church or community cause.
 Since the "English" (the name for non-Amish people) discovered Amish work in the late 1960s, quilting has become a source of income for many.
-Their quilts have become collectors' items all over the world.
+Their quilts have become collector's items all over the world.